JGageWright/DataHandlers/README.md

-# Data Handlers
+# DataHandlers
-Collection of data importation, handling, and processing software that are of interest to me.
+This repository is a clone of my working repository of the same name, but with irrelevant files stripped out.

+Any file that is necessary to execute the FTIR and VR-DSC processing scripts is included.